 General Prohibition

-Except as otherwise provided in this Rule, no person shall use open outdoor fires within the boundaries of the Monterey Bay Unified Air Pollution Control District for the purpose of disposal or burning of household rubbish and/or waste (as defined in Part 2 of this Rule).
+Except as otherwise provided in this Rule, no person shall, within the boundaries of the Monterey Bay Air Resources District, burn household rubbish and/or waste (as defined in Part 2 of this Rule).

-3.1.1 Notwithstanding the exemptions at Subsection 1.3.1 et seq., no person shall use open outdoor fires within the boundaries of the Monterey Bay Unified Air Pollution Control District for the purpose of disposal or burning of treated wood under any circumstances.
+3.1.1 Notwithstanding the exemptions at Subsection 1.3.1 et seq., no person shall use open outdoor fires within the boundaries of the Monterey Bay Air Resources District for the purpose of disposal or burning of treated wood under any circumstances.
 However, the Air District may exempt specific lots of wood from this prohibition upon the request on any person who can prove to the Air District that the wood sought to be exempt, while chemically treated, does not contain arsenic, chromium or other chemical compound that substantially adds to the toxicity of the emissions from burning.

+3.1.2 No person shall burn driftwood (as defined in Section 2.20) in open outdoor fires within the boundaries of the Monterey Bay Air Resources District.

 Prohibition on Use of Open Outdoor Fires for Entities Other Than Single or Two-Family Dwellings

-Except as otherwise provided in this Rule, no entity other than single or two-family dwelling which is a non-business entity shall be authorized the use of open outdoor fires within the boundaries of the Monterey Bay Unified Air Pollution Control District.
+Except as otherwise provided in this Rule, no entity other than single or two-family dwelling which is a non-business entity shall be authorized the use of open outdoor fires within the boundaries of the Monterey Bay Air Resources District.

 General Smoke Management Permit Requirements

-No person shall set, or permit to be set, any open outdoor fire including agricultural fires without first obtaining an approved smoke management permit and daily authorization from the Air District or local fire protection agency, except as provided in subsection 1.3.2 of this Rule.
+No person shall set, or permit to be set, any open outdoor fire including agricultural fires without first obtaining an approved smoke management permit and daily authorization (as described in Section 3.5) from the Air District or local fire protection agency, except as provided in subsection 1.3.2 of this Rule.
 Fees may be collected by the Air District for processing smoke management permits for backyard burning after July 1, 2013.

 In reviewing and approving a smoke management permit to conduct a burn, the Air District or local fire protection agency may limit the amount of such material that can be burned in any one day and the hours of the day during which material may be burned.